idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Most companies have a well laid out process, that you follow.

-Usually there's a "zone of concern", when the manager focuses carefully on the employee: - Set employee up for max success - Ensure clear expectations - Get mentorship - Explain to employee you believe in them.
+First there's a "zone of concern", when the manager focuses carefully on the employee, without scaring the employee with the seriousness of the situation:

+- Set employee up for max success
+- Ensure clear expectations
+  -- Get mentorship
+- Explain to employee you believe in them.
-Then there's an official pre-PIP

-    - Same as above, but  really clear with employee
+Then there's an official pre-PIP.
+Which is the same as above, but really clear with employee.

-    - Document everything so there is no miscommunication
+- Document everything, and share with the employee so there is no miscommunication
 - Ensure clear criteria for PIP removal.
-    - Ensure org agrees criteria is sufficient
+- Ensure org agrees removal criteria is sufficient
-    - Meet weekly
+- Meet weekly for formal review.

-Then there's a formal PIP - Depends on your company but very similar to above, but with clear legal terminology.
+Then there's a formal PIP.
+Depends on your company but very similar to above, but with clear legal terminology.

 ### How do you deal with people performance issues?